mridul037/mridul037/README.md

 **Quote of the hour:**

-The way to arrest entropy in software is to refactor it.
+When in doubt, use brute force.

-~ Joseph Yoder (computer scientist)
+~ Ken Thompson
 <pre>

 </pre>